 With a supervised probation, you will have to meet with your probation officer, at least monthly.
 You may also be subject to more stringent monitoring of behavior, alcohol or drug consumption and testing, and other questions.

 The terms of probation vary according to the charge and the circumstance.
 Probation requirements often restrict travel out of state, and may require compliance with alcohol or drug testing and completion of education programs on substance abuse or anger management classes.

 If successful, you will be discharged from probation at the completion of your term.
-If, however, you violate the terms of your probation, you can be brought back to court and that suspended sentence can be activated, requiring you to serve the original sentence.
+But if you violate the terms of your probation, you can be brought back to court and that suspended sentence can be activated, requiring you to serve the original sentence.

 There are also drug dependent diversion programs for people with addictions who can successfully complete a rehab program.

-Not all charges and not all defendants are eligible for this type of program.
+Not all charges and not all defendants are eligible for these types of program, but they can be an excellent option to avoid a criminal record, and the consequences that can go along with that.
 Contact me today to see if you might qualify.

 When you are up against criminal charges, you shouldn’t have to worry about what the legal terminology is or how to best handle your case—the right defense lawyer can do that for you.
 If you are facing criminal charges in Massachusetts, call me for a consultation on your case and some free legal advice.

 Call Now for a Free Criminal Consultation.